 Boston’s tumultuous Abolitionist History – The Conscience of America

 Boston’s African American community reached 2,500, free and self-emancipated slaves by 1860.
 Most of the community lived on the north slope of Beacon Hill and were tied into the Underground Railroad.
-Holmes Alleyway, just past the African American Museum on Smith Lane, remains today as a testament to the determination of this community to defy Federal law.
+Holmes Alleyway, just past the Museum of African American History on Smith Lane, remains today as a testament to the determination of this community to defy Federal law.
 Active in the Railroad were William Cooper Nells, Harriet Tubman, Frederick Douglass, John Coburn, Reverend Leonard Grimes, John Sweat Rock, David Walker, Lewis and Harriet Hayden, Robert Morris and John J Smith.

 Boston’s Brahmin(1) abolitionist community may have totaled twenty devoted citizens all inclined to challenge the U.S. Constitution on the subject of slavery.
 William Lloyd Garrison, Charles Sumner, Wendell Phillips, Louisa May Alcott, Governor John Andrews, Julia Ward and Samuel Gridley Howe, Ralph Waldo Emerson, Henry Wadsworth Longfellow, Henry David Thoreau, Lucy Stone, Angelina Grimke, George and Susan Hillard, Henry Dana, Theodore Parker, Benjamin Sanborn, Gerrit Smith, George Stearns, and of special note Harriet Beecher Stowe.
 Most of them were financially stable if not wealthy, and many at one time, resided on Beacon Hill.
 Some were advocates of American Transcendentalism with Henry David Thoreau their most published representative.